rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 this case, we are going to display a simple welcome message.

-The last thing we need to do is create a template for our login page (remember that it uses the magical view that we didn’t have to write?)
+The last thing we need to do is create a template for our login page (remember that it uses the magical view that we didn't have to write?)
 Here it is:

 ``` html+django
 {% extends "base.html" %}